luancvieira/.github/README.md

 ## About me

 Double major in Statistics and Actuarial Science (B.Sc.) from Federal University of Rio de Janeiro.
-Throughout my university years, I have studied statistical models and data science, and I am always looking to expand my knowledge in these areas.
-In my activities, I strive to minimize repetitive work by automating tasks and streamlining processes.

 ## Projects